thekrakken/java-grok/WhatIsPattern.md

 In grok patterns, you specify a named pattern with %{name}, where 'name' is the name of your pattern.
 Grok comes with a handful of patterns already defined in the [Grok Pattern](https://raw.githubusercontent.com/NFLabs/java-grok/master/patterns/patterns) file.

 ### Rename ``%{name}``
-With Grok you have the ability to rename patterns with the following syntax `%{name : newName}`
+With Grok you have the ability to rename patterns with the following syntax `%{name:semantic}`

 Example